-Summary Processed foods are often high in trans fats, which have been shown to decrease testosterone levels and impair reproductive performance in human and animal studies.
+Trans fats, which have been banned since 2015, have been shown to decrease testosterone levels and impair reproductive performance in human and animal studies.

 However, the evidence isn’t completely clear-cut when it comes to the effects of alcohol on testosterone.